sigia-com/slgl/examples/princess-in-love.md

 This smart contract can be represented in SLGL as a single node.

-That SLGL node would have two anchors to represent results of the bet:
+That SLGL node would have two anchors to represent the results of the bet:
 - anchor `#drago_wins` - if any node is linked to this anchor then it means that Drago has won the bet
-- anchor `#jim_wins` - if any node is linked to this anchor then is means that Jim has won the bet
+- anchor `#jim_wins` - if any node is linked to this anchor then it means that Jim has won the bet

-Additionally, to ensure smart contract rules we must define permissions that will allow to link to these anchors only if specyfic requirements are met:
+Additionally, to ensure smart contract rules we must define permissions that will allow linking to these anchors only if specific requirements are met:
 - for anchor `#drago_wins` we will add permission that node can be linked to that anchor only if:
-  - document is being linked
+  - the document is being linked
-  - that document has following content: `My heart is and always will be yours, Drago.`
+  - that document has the following content: `My heart is and always will be yours, Drago.`
   - that document is signed by Princess Julia's certificate (certificate with `CN=Princess Julia`)
-  - current time is before `bet end time`
+  - current time is before the `bet end time`
 - for anchor `#jim_wins` we will add permission that allows to link node to that anchor only if:
-  - current time is after `bet end time`
+  - current time is after the `bet end time`
   - anchor `#drago_wins` doesn't have any nodes linked to it

-## SLGL request for creating smart contract
+## SLGL request for creating a smart contract

-To create node that will represent this smart contract you can execute following command:
+To create a node that will represent this smart contract you can execute the following command:

 ```bash
 curl <API_URL> -u <USERNAME>:<API_KEY> -H 'Content-Type: application/json' \